Addis Ababa, Ethiopia

 Money-Saving Tips:

-3. Bargain at markets and souvenir shops to get the best deals on local crafts.
+3. Negotiate prices: Bargain at markets and with street vendors to get the best deals on souvenirs and goods.

 Local Payment Customs and Tipping Practices: